stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/9-complete-app.md

    - Contribute to open-source Kubernetes projects
    - Set up a personal Kubernetes lab environment

+## Your Feedback Matters!

+Please take a moment to complete our workshop feedback form.
+Your insights are invaluable in helping us improve future workshops and develop content that best serves your learning needs.

-Thank you for participating in this workshop!
+Finally, thank you for participating in this workshop!